Vivendi's grandpa gunman loads the last bullet

 NEXT STEPS

-In recent weeks, a parade of investment bankers has visited the company's plush Paris headquarters to pitch to Fourtou and his lieutenants on sales of assets including games unit Activision Blizzard (ATVI.O), Brazilian telco GVT, and Maroc Telecom.
+In recent weeks, a parade of investment bankers has visited the company's plush Paris headquarters to pitch to Fourtou and his lieutenants on sales of assets including games unit Activision Blizzard, Brazilian telco GVT, and Maroc Telecom.

 The names of several candidates to become the new CEO, including ex-Goldman Sachs banker Yoel Zaoui, GE Europe head Clara Gaymard, and former Apple Europe chief Pascal Cagni, are circulating internally, according to people close to the matter.